jonthorell/encyclopedia-galactica/README.md

 It might look odd.
 Why not just use a class instead?
 At first I used the id-idea to see that I got the style to apply exactly where I wanted it to.
 Then I thought: why not keep it like that in case I want to style the different parts differently?
 I ended up not doing that, but the flexibility remains there should I want to change it.

 # Bugs encountered and fixed

-The navigation bar kinda destroyed the layout in lower resolutions.
-Was fixed by using a hamburger-menu when screensize is 600px and lower.
-When in those resolutions, the sidenav is hidden from view.
+1. The navigation bar kinda destroyed the layout in lower resolutions.
+Was fixed by using a hamburger-menu when screensize is 800px and lower.
+When in those resolutions, the sidenav and the lefthand column is hidden from view.
 NOTE: my knowledge of css is not yet good enough to do that part on my own so the code for that is borrowed and adjusted to suit my site.
 More details are available in comments in the css-file.
 Everything regarding css that relates to the hamburger-menu is in the hamburger.css file, to clearly separate my code from someone elses.

-The contrast in the bibliography and timeline-pages made it hard to read the text.
+2. The contrast in the bibliography and timeline-pages made it hard to read the text.
 Fixed by both styling the links-colors to something else as well as adding a intermediary semi-passthru layer between the background image and the table.

+3. Not a bug per se, but a layout issue.
 The layer mentioned aboved is styled differently on bibliography and timeline.
 The reason is that the red border used on bibliography suits that page since the two boxes are kinda the opposites of one-another.
 On the timeline-page though the red border would distract from the flow of the page.
+The same style could have been used, I just felt it was better to make some adjustments.

-The menu-text at the top of every-page was obscured partially by the top-bar.
+4. The menu-text at the top of every-page was obscured partially by the top-bar.
 Fixed by some additional padding (the "About" on the start-page for example).
 It could have been resolved by removing the text altogether but I found it best to leave it there.
 That's because the sidebar is removed in lower resolutions so it's not immediately obvious where you are on the site without that piece of text.

-The layout was often changing in size which made the site hard to work with.
-Fixed by adding a div that encompasses the whole page and then applies a width: of 100% to its class.
-That and additional divs and classes to divide the page into two columns with some set width and heights in % there as well as some additonal styling for img-elements so they sclae better.
-The test.html shows the the layout without any distracting extra material.
-The new column-approach has been added to index.html, bibliography.html and the rest will follow.
+5. The layout was often changing in size (meaning: the responiveness was not perfect) which made the site hard to work with.
+First fix was by adding a div that encompasses the whole page and then applies a width: of 100% to its class.
+That was not enough though.
+It needed a re-factoring of the layout.
+The main part of the page is now always in two strict colums.
+One left-hand side (a div, 20% in width) containing the navbar.
+Another div on the right, 80% in width-size.
+A no-frills test.html exist to show the basic layout after the re-factoring.

-The timeline-page borders on information overload.
+6. The timeline-page borders on information overload.
 Fixed by adding "details" & "summary" tag popouts to provide further information where necessary (and styled differently so the popout text stands out).
 I also added a special style in the menubar-tables to indicate clearer which part of the page you're on.
 In the same manner as the sidebar links, i.e. using a active-class.

+Here it can be see what the expand means:

 The media-page uses an additional included css-file.
 That's because that pages uses some code from an external source and I wanted to avoid potential name-clashes on pages where those additional classes would not be in use.
 Not to mention, to make it clear what code was written by me and which was adapted/used from other sources.
 In the same vein as the hamburger menu that is.
 So every html-file uses at least two css-files: style.css and hamburger.css.
 One uses three.
 Details included in the respective css-file.